qmacro/cloud-platform-workflow-virtual-pilot/exercises/04/readme.md

 In a few moments, your app should be shown in the list as in the green "Started" state.

-:point_right: Select its name ("codejam-dest-test") and select the URL in the "Application Routes" section of the app's "Overview" page; the URL will contain a random string in the first part, to ensure that each of your apps deployed have unique hostnames:
+:point_right: Select its name ("my-dest-test") and select the URL in the "Application Routes" section of the app's "Overview" page; the URL will contain a random string in the first part, to ensure that each of your apps deployed have unique hostnames:

 ![app route with random URL](approuteurl.png)